 Let’s dive into it.
 There are several species that are well suited for the task.
 The creatures most commonly used as a CUC are springtails and isopods (aka as woodlice or pillbugs).
 Springtails are tiny animals that live in and on the soil.

 Whilst some regard it as a pest that needs to be fought, springtails can be beneficial to your enclosures and plants.
-They eat mould and will help you to prevent root rot.
+They eat mold and will help you to prevent root rot.
 You can buy them either on the internet or you will acquire them by accident by just keeping your soil wet.

 When it comes to isopods, their abilities are similar, but most types of isopods will be fairly larger than springtails.